Knowledge Base

 -

-The certificate issued by the CA must be installed on the same system where the private key was generated.
+Install the issued certificate on the same system where the private key was generated.

 -

-For SSL certificates, the Common Name (CN) must exactly match the domain name.
+For SSL/TLS certificates, the Common Name (CN) must exactly match the domain name.